What is Bare-Metal Cloud and Where is a Catch?

 Hardware control.
 Bare-metal servers allow complete control of the server hardware.
 The hardware is fully dedicated, including any additional storage.
 Bare-metal cloud’s advantage over virtualized cloud environments grants users complete control over the physical processor, memory, and storage resources.

 By leveraging administrator-level privileges, users can micromanage the server’s processes, optimize performance, and install additional applications.
-They can be provisioned and de-provisioned on demand via API or web-based portal.
+They can be provisioned and de-provisioned on demand via API or a web-based portal.

 Efficient compute resources.
 Bare-metal servers offer more cost-effective compute resources than their virtualized cloud counterparts in terms of CPU processing power, memory, and storage.
 Furthermore, depending on the use case, a single bare-metal cloud server can handle larger workloads than similarly sized virtualized servers.